adamfowleruk/mljs/planning.md

  - DONE BUG: OpenLayers polygon/circle selection no longer removing markers when executing more restrictive search
  - DONE BUG: Search sort widget showing [Object: object] instead of name in drop down
  - DONE BUG: Widgets: Search results.
 Plain text parsing error.
  - TEST mljs.combined and mljs.doCombinedQuery.
 Auto on contributeStructuredQuery already (if term is text).
-Core: searchcontext - support qtext for combined query when searchbar is contributing information to a structured query (rather than a term query as now)
+  - TEST Core: searchcontext - support qtext for combined query when searchbar is contributing information to a structured query (rather than a term query as now)
   - TEST How to handle this on V6 only systems? - Detect and fall back to term query
  - DONE Widgets: Tag cloud - add hover over text to include frequency of result
  - IN PROGRESS Widgets: Workplace - Removes any code anyone needs to write to use MLJS widgets